Since version 1.0, Django’s release numbering works as follows:

 The branch for the previous feature release (e.g.

 include bugfixes.
-Critical bugs fixed on master must also be fixed on the
+Critical bugs fixed on main must also be fixed on the

 bugfix branch; this means that commits need to cleanly separate bug fixes from

 feature additions.
-The developer who commits a fix to master will be
+The developer who commits a fix to main will be

 responsible for also applying the fix to the current bugfix branch.